SecretFoundation/docs/new-docs/development/secret-contracts/core-components/contract.md

-# Guide For Using contract.rs For Secret Contracts
+# Guide For Using contract.rs In Secret Contracts

 ## Init